wso2-attic/ballerina-integrator/README.md

 ### Metrics
-Metrics and alarts are built-in with ballerina.
+Metrics and alerts are built-in with ballerina.
 We will use Prometheus as the monitoring tool.
-Follow the below steps to set up Prometheus and view metrics for Ballerina restful service.
+Follow the below steps to set up Prometheus and view metrics for travel_agency service.

 - Set the below configurations in the `ballerina.conf` file in the project root.
 ```ballerina